Building GAE Projects with Maven

 Create my project

-Once you've completed your application, go back to https://cloud.google.com and you'll see a GO TO CONSOLE button.
+Once you've completed your application, go back to https://cloud.google.com, and you'll see a GO TO CONSOLE button.
 Click this button to go to the web console screen.
 The first thing to do on the web console screen is to create a project.
 Click the Create Project menu next to Google Cloud Platform in the top left corner.
 The console system generates a project ID in the project name-number format when you enter a project name.
 If others do not use the project name, the console system creates the same project ID as the project name.
 Anyway, what we need to remember is the project ID.

 Set up the project

-To add the Cloud SDK bin path to the environment variable PATH on Windows, run the following as administrator:
+Add the Cloud SDK bin path to the environment variable PATH on Windows with the following command as an administrator:

-Install the app-engine-java component. you need to open the command prompt as an administrator.
+Install the app-engine-java component with the following command as an administrator:

 gcloud components install app-engine-java